Hello, my name is Zelda, like the princess in the video game and also, more aspirationally, like the 1900s American socialite and novelist.

 I didn’t feel at all similar to the perfect-seeming women on the site, but some curious, tenacious part of me told me I should ring Mary.

-I was sure that I wouldn’t get the job; with my pouchy little belly, long, awkward limbs and face so pointy that it may well be testament to Pythagoris’s copulation with an actual triangle; I did not think I could accurately occupy the role of ‘male fantasy’.
+I was sure that I wouldn’t get the job; with my pouchy little belly, long, awkward limbs and all together too pointy features, I imagined my application may seem like some sort of ill-judged joke.

 I was not sexy.